 Heaviest ever Japanese shipment for global OEM

-Cargo-handling expertise and reliable delivery schedules gave Wallenius Wilhelmsen Ocean the edge when it came to shipping a 275-tonne rotor from the port of Yokohama to Zeebrugge in Belgium…
+Cargo-handling expertise and reliable delivery schedules gave WW Ocean the edge when it came to shipping a 275-tonne rotor from the port of Yokohama to Zeebrugge in Belgium…

-“Over the years, our commercial and operational team in Japan has built up a good knowledge, together with the stevedores in Yokohama,” said Per Wallmark, Breakbulk Project Manager, Asia at Wallenius Wilhelmsen Ocean.
+“Over the years, our commercial and operational team in Japan has built up a good knowledge, together with the stevedores in Yokohama,” says Per Wallmark, breakbulk project manager, Asia at WW Ocean.
 “After extensive pre-planning by the breakbulk project team, everything went like clockwork.
 Our saying of the day was: ‘Loaded with pride in Japan’.”

-And the end result in Yokohama?
-A happy customer and an on-schedule shipment.
-WW Ocean expects to see many similar cargo requests in the future, particularly with power generation equipment in European and US power plants reaching the end of the product lifecycle.
-And the team at WW Ocean will be delighted to assist.
+We expect to see many similar cargo requests in the future, particularly with power generation equipment in European and US power plants reaching the end of its product lifecycle – and the team at WW Ocean will be delighted to assist.

 A record-breaking loading